circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 ## What's Next?

 Once you have added new orb features, and created passing tests, it is time to publish your orb to the Orb Registry.
-View the [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs/) docs for information on automatically publishing semantically versioned orbs.
+View the [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs/) guide for information on automatically publishing semantically versioned orbs.

 ## See Also

-- Refer to [Orbs Concepts]({{site.baseurl}}/2.0/using-orbs/) for high-level information about CircleCI orbs.
+- Refer to [Orbs Concepts]({{site.baseurl}}/2.0/orb-concepts/) for high-level information about CircleCI orbs.
 - Refer to [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs/) for information about orbs that you may use in your workflows and jobs.
 - Refer to [Orbs Reference]({{site.baseurl}}/2.0/reusing-config/) for examples of reusable orbs, commands, parameters, and executors.
 - Refer to [Configuration Cookbook]({{site.baseurl}}/2.0/configuration-cookbook/#configuration-recipes) for more detailed information about how you can use CircleCI orb recipes in your configurations.